 Gen Con tends to be the big show that sees a lot of new releases for gamers here in the States.
 Essen is much the same thing for those of you gamers who are over in Europe.
 The show is rapidly approaching, and Z-Man games has posted up what sort of releases they'll have with them at the show.

-We’ve made it to Saturday, so that once again means it’s time for a Review Roundup.
+Hey there everyone, We've made it to Saturday, so that once again means it's time for a Review Roundup.
 A bit lighter this week than usual.
-I’m sure that’s due to Gen Con last weekend.
+I'm sure that's due to Gen Con last weekend.
 I expect, though, that the next couple weeks will be pretty full of new reviews.
 I know several reviewers were getting copies of the new CMON games, at least.